julkaswieta/sudoku/README.md

 ## Command-line sudoku
 *Version 1*
 A command-line sudoku game.
-It supports some extra features like undo and redo, start over, replay all moves, save and reload a game, hints etc.
+Supports some extra features like undo and redo, start over, replay all moves, save and reload a game, hints etc.